eyaldar2014/mock-api-final-project/README.md

 ------------------------------------

-Created in the spirits of "learn anything in 20 hours"
+Created in the spirits of "learn anything in 20 hours";

-manage time and effort correctly and wisely
+manage time and effort correctly and wisely;

-Win the "unknown" barrier
+Win the "unknown" barrier;